Bachelor of Education

 Admission Requirements

-To be eligible for admission to the Bachelor of Education program, students must have completed a four-year (minimum 120-credit) bachelor’s degree or equivalent at an accredited post-secondary institution.
+To be eligible for admission to the Bachelor of Education program, students must have:

-In addition, applicants must have a minimum of 75 hours of practical experience (volunteer or paid) working with young people, preferably at the age range they are proposing to teach.
+• a minimum of 75 hours of practical experience (volunteer or paid) working with young people, preferably at the age range they are proposing to teach;

-• Admission average: a minimum average of 65% in the last 30 credits of transferable post-secondary coursework passed, failed, and/or repeated;
+• a minimum average of 65% in the last 30 credits of transferable post-secondary coursework passed, failed, and/or repeated;

-• English requirement: 6 credits of English literature and composition with a minimum average of 65%.
-A minimum of 3 of the 6 English credits must be English literature.
-The 6 credits of English literature and composition may be satisfied with coursework at the 100, 200, 300, and/or 400 level.
+• 6 credits of English or French literature and composition with a minimum average of 65%.
+A minimum of 3 of the 6 English or French credits must be English or French literature.
+The 6 credits of English or French literature and composition may be satisfied with coursework at the 100, 200, 300, and/or 400 level.
 Courses in creative writing, technical or business writing, or communication are not acceptable;

-• Canadian Studies: 3 credits that have significant Canadian content.
-Note: the Teacher Regulation Branch defines Canadian content requirements as the following: “The focus of a Canadian studies course must be on understanding the Canadian experience.
+• 3 credits of Canadian Studies.
+According to the Teacher Regulation Branch: “The focus of a Canadian studies course must be on understanding the Canadian experience.
 The Canadian content must be central to the conceptual thesis of the course rather than existing only in exemplar supporting concepts of another academic discipline”;

 • Physics

-• Mathematics: 3 credits of Mathematics.
-Note: Statistics and Business Math courses are not accepted.
-EDUC 160 is an acceptable course and the equivalent to Math 160.
+• Statistics and Business Math courses are not accepted.
+EDUC 160 is an acceptable course and the equivalent to Math 160;

 • 15 credits of 300- and/or 400-level coursework in one or a combination of the following subjects taught in BC public schools: